(Revised and updated from an earlier version.)

 Sometimes parents report chronic daytime sleep debt due to a childcare environment they cannot control.
 In these cases (extremely poor daytime napping 5 days per week) we suggest an ultra early bedtime (1-2 hours early, as described above) two days per week to help prevent an accumulation of too much sleep debt throughout the week.

-Note: You don’t want to offer the super-early bedtime permanently, because that will start to pull the circadian drive to sleep earlier, and suddenly your child will be waking a few hours earlier for the day.
+Important Note: You should not offer the super-early bedtime permanently, because that will start to pull the circadian drive to sleep earlier, and suddenly your child will be waking a few hours earlier for the day.

 Note: Notice that chronic sleep deprivation (example 2) is different from acute sleep deprivation (example 1).
-One day of a skipped 30-minute nap does not lead to a bedtime that is 1.5–2 hours earlier!
+If your child skips a 30-minute nap on one day, do not use a super early bedtime to compensate.

 3. When your child is waking early in the morning but is still tired (can easily go back to sleep with help).
 In some cases, offering a moderately early bedtime (20-40 minutes earlier) for just a few days will stabilize your child’s pattern and will actually lead to him or her sleeping in later than before.
 This is not true for every child, but if the only sleep issue that your child is experiencing is a small amount of chronic sleep debt, this type of early bedtime can help offset that sleep debt and reset your child’s ability to sleep later in the morning.